 - the regulatory regime in the countries where the data exporter and importer are respectively based;

-- the nature of, and purposes for which, the data that are being transferred;
+- the nature of, and purposes for which, the data that is being transferred;

 - the extent to which the laws in the destination country provide appropriate protection to data subjects, taking account of: